SEU-LMD/seu_lidarloc/README.md

 cd src
 ./run_all.sh
 rosbag play your_bag.bag
-rosservice call /lio_sam_6axis/save_map #Please run these codes to save the map.
-The logs will be saved in log directory with time
+stop playing bag and wait for 5 seconds to save the final path and origin point The logs will be saved in log directory with time
 ```